- All photos courtesy of Ultra Music Festival.

 Wandering through the intermittent rain in search of the mysterious Resistance stage, Afrojack could be heard performing his now-annual Main Stage set.
 After saying hello to the mammoth crowd and a seemingly endless sea of Snapchatting, the DJ promised some new music, opening his set with "Ten Feet Tall" and an explosion of confetti and CO2.
 Still, even the most ardent of Ultra attendees can only handle monotonous Dutch house, rabid fist-pumping, and tired bootlegs of "Harder Better Faster Stronger" for so long.
 Thus, it was pizza o'clock.

 Perhaps deterred by the process of finding it, a shamefully scarce crowd stood before DJ demigod Sasha at Resistance.
 The swamp-like nature of the area wasn't winning anyone over, but regardless, the new underground hub was a trippy tucked away oasis from Afrojack's trite yammering, and featured a clear enclosed 360 degree octagon structure surrounded by cast iron fire breathing lanterns, from which the DJ spun engrossing tech rhythms and his classically long builds.
 The stage architecture seemed to be slightly modeled after Burning Man's famed Opulent Temple and attendance aside the set felt like a true heady rain dance.
 FYI—only Sasha can get away with wearing sunglasses In a rainstorm.
 Upon dancing at The Resistance stage, which was located directly behind the main stage, and was perhaps intentionally hard to find, the area's moniker made a bit more sense.
-Maybe what the organizers really are going after is creating a place that resists what they know to be the Main Stage's somewhat diminishing a of sounds.
+Maybe what the organizers really are going after is creating a place that resists what they know to be the Main Stage's somewhat diminishing array of sounds.
 People who occupy this zone are repping a front for something of a bit more character, that's not as easy and obvious to consume on all fronts.
 Stop saying underground just to say it, but keep it up Ultra.

 Once the later hours of the evening arrived, Mother Nature's treacherous force really began to take hold.
 At this point many of the festival's patrons were soaked head to toe, freezing, and losing interest.
 Even with Marco Carola, Alesso, and Dixon dropping tracks at various stages. most just looked for a place to stay dry and warm.
 An exception was Carl Cox's opening set at his stage, a storied moment for Ultra year after year.
 Coupled with the fact that the man remains one of the most skilled and brightest personalities in the entire industry, the shelter of the mega structure created a crowded scene of epic proportions.
 Oh yes?
 Oh no.

-The main stage was at impressive capacity for such an environment when Avicii made his long awaited return to the stage after a period of mysterious absence amidst a slew of health concerns.
+The main stage was at impressive capacity for such an environment when Avicii made his long awaited return to the after a period of mysterious absence amidst a slew of health concerns.
 While the golden haired Swede has been MIA for some time, he delivered a substantially on brand performance.
 Somehow even after all these years, people lose their shit to "Levels" and "I Can Be The One" and as disgustingly played out as those seminal EDM anthems are, for many who occupied the crowd, it was their entry point into a passion for dance music.
 Even at a mere 25 years old, Bergling is a father figure of sorts for a great deal of the type of consumers that were in attendance during his set that set the stage for Tiësto's annual closing hour.
 Sprinkling some older classics, the expected bangers, and a new collab with Martin Garrix in which the youngster joined his mentor on top the historic decks, Tijs did what Tijs does, using his historic presence to dry up the skies, put some tears in their eyes— and closed out one of the rainiest days in festival history in fine form.

 All in all, Ultra Day 1 was to say the least, a bit of a mess, and even more than usual—a total shitshow.
 Still, somehow, the many tens of thousands of fans proved once again they are some of the most devoted populations in festival culture and while many seemed a bit sad, wet, and over it, others seemed to not let the torrential downpour put even the slightest of kinks in their shuffle.
-It certainly didn't have the ecstatic vibe of (dryer) opening days, but luckily for us all, there's still two more days two looks Mother Nature square in the grill and say: "We're the people of Ultra—that the best you got?
+It certainly didn't have the ecstatic vibe of (dryer) opening days, but luckily for us all, there's still two more days to look Mother Nature square in the grill and say: "We're the people of Ultra—that the best you got?